 Some recipes for zucchini lasagna say to bake the zucchini noodles first using olive oil and salt.
 This helps to draw out some of the moisture from the zucchini.
 To keep this recipe simple, I decided to skip this step.
 By doing so the zucchini will release some liquid during the cooking process.
 Keeping this in mind, my vegetable and tomato sauce mixture will be quite thick.
 But don’t worry, once the lasagna is cooked everything should even out to the perfect consistency.

 Protein Rich Zucchini Noodle Lasagna with Cottage Cheese

 Ingredients for Protein Rich Zucchini Noodle Lasagna with Cottage Cheese

 - 2 medium sized zucchinis (or equivalent amount in summer squash)

 - 680mL bottle of tomato sauce or can of crushed tomatoes with the juice (or 1.6 pounds of fresh tomatoes, peeled, seeded and diced)

-- 6 cups of summer vegetables (I used 2 cups of beans, 2 cups of chopped mushrooms, 1 cup of diced carrots and 1 cup of chopped chard)
+- 6 cups of summer vegetables (I used 2 cups of chopped green beans, 2 cups of sliced mushrooms, 1 cup of diced carrots and 1 cup of chopped chard)

 - 1 tbsp cane sugar